 Dissertation and Final Examination

 Special Examination — After the dissertation has been approved, and after all other degree requirements have been met, a student will take the “special” oral examination or defense.
 This examination is focused on the dissertation and on the relevant special field, which is ordinarily one of the fields which the student presented in the general examination, or an approved portion of that field.
 At the defense a student will be expected to show such mastery of the special field, and such an acquaintance with the literature, general and special, bearing on it, as needed to qualify to give instruction to mature students.
-The defense of the dissertation is open to the faculty of the Government department of Harvard University.
-Unless the candidate prefers a closed defense, the defense of the dissertation will also be open to graduate students in the Department of Government.
+The defense of the dissertation is open to the faculty of the department.
+Unless the candidate prefers a closed defense, the defense of the dissertation will also be open to graduate students in the department.
 Questions of the candidate will be asked initially by committee members.
 Others in attendance may then ask questions as long as the defense does not exceed two hours in length.
 The dissertation defense is announced to faculty and students and a one-page abstract is circulated to the faculty in advance of the defense.

 Students who defend their dissertation later than six years after taking the General Examination must retake the focus field of the General Examination.
 Students who defend their dissertations more than eight years after taking the General Examination must retake two fields of the General Examination.
-Approved parental leave extends this period by one year per child, but no other reason for leave does.

 Depositing Dissertation Data — Students are required to make available to the Harvard-MIT Data Center all of the quantitative data that they have compiled in machine-readable form (together with accompanying explanatory materials) upon which the findings in their dissertations depend.
 These data will be made available to other users five years after receipt of PhD or sooner, if the PhD recipient permits.